dwsandberg/Tau/README.md

 This makes the state of a program easier to figure out

-Only runs on Mac OS X
+Runs on Mac OS X and Linux

 A [link](./install.html)